Āndhramēva Jayatē…!

 We hosted book exhibitions, Ayurveda and naturopathy medicine displays, and Telugu cultural photo exhibitions.
 The nomadic tribal art forms were especially captivating to the audience.

 When I approached many generous individuals and explained the celebration’s purpose, they received me warmly and offered immediate financial support.
 I bow at their feet in gratitude.
-All of them were honored by Governor of Haryana, Sri Bandaru Dattatreya Garu.
+All of them were honoured by the Governor of Haryana, Sri Bandaru Dattatreya Garu.

 I remain forever indebted to: